 - Communicating with you.
 We will follow up on comments and other requests that you submit to us through our website, such as online queries, business related inquiries, or registering your attendance at a conference.
 This may include using your Personal Data to call you back by telephone or communicating with you via email.

 - Direct marketing and promotion.
-Direct marketing and/or promotional efforts by or on behalf of Capgemini may include providing you with specific information that you have requested online or providing more general information about other Capgemini offerings.
+Direct marketing and/or promotional efforts by or on behalf of Capgemini may include providing you with specific information that you have requested online, providing more general information about other Capgemini offerings, or enabling you to participate to online contests or to register for any sponsored events.
 When we collect Personal Data for direct marketing or promotional purposes, however, we generally offer appropriate choices regarding the use of your Personal Data.

 - Recruitment.
 If you submit a resume or job application online, we will use your Personal Data for recruitment-related purposes, which may include contacting you via email, telephone or post.
 In some cases, you may be required to register on our website in order that you may track the progress of your application online.
 Except where you request otherwise, Capgemini may keep your Personal Data on file for an appropriate time in order to consider you for other employment opportunities with Capgemini in the future.

 - Discussion forums.
 If you choose to participate in Capgemini discussion forums or chat rooms then, in some cases, you may be required to register certain details, such as your name and email address.
 You should also be aware that your comments may be made broadly available to others, inside or outside Capgemini, depending on which particular discussion forum or chat room you are accessing.

 - Maintaining the website and conducting customer satisfaction surveys.
 We will use your Personal Data in order to maintain and improve our website.
 We may also use your Personal Data in order to conduct customer satisfaction surveys.

 - Compiling aggregate statistics regarding the use of the website.